LSSTDESC/qp/docs/user_guide/basicusage.md

 The first method is to use the `create_ensemble()` function that exists for each parameterization.
 This function will take as arguments the required metadata coordinates and data values for the parameterization, as well as the argument `ancil` for any ancillary data.

 For example, to create an interpolated parameterization, where the distributions are given by a set of $x$ and $y$ values, you can use {py:meth}`qp.interp.create_ensemble() <qp.interp_gen.create_ensemble>`, where the data is passed as arguments to the function.
 Below, we do just that.
-First we have to set up a distribution with $x$ and $y$ values, which we do by using the `scipy.stats.norm` distribution:
+First we have to set up a distribution with $x$ and $y$ values, which we do by using the <inv:scipy#scipy.stats.norm> distribution:

 ```{doctest}